centrifuge/documentation/docs/further-reading/create-config.md

  Instead of running against a local node replace -e `https://rinkeby.infura.io/v3/<INFURA_PROJECT_ID>` with your personal Infura project ID instead.

-For Infura the flag of the centrifuge node for transaction pool access needs to be `-x=false`
+For Infura the flag of the Centrifuge node for transaction pool access needs to be `-x=false`

-## Using Parity
+# Using Parity
 For using a Parity node instead of a geth node.
 Please reach us on Slack.